 West Chester University

 The Department of Anthropology and Sociology believes that anthropology and sociology are closely related social sciences.
-Both are oriented toward the systematic study of beliefs and practices of diverse peoples and groups, though sociologists traditionally study people in contemporary America while anthropologists traditionally study people far away in space or time (from modern day Africa to pre-Columbian America).
-Both fields nevertheless share the desire to understand the meanings of social behaviors and cultural products, both material and non-material, that emerge from, and influence, these behaviors.
+Both are oriented toward the systematic study of beliefs and practices of diverse peoples and groups, though sociologists traditionally study people in contemporary, proximate society and anthropologists traditionally study people faraway in space or time (from modern-day Africa to pre-Columbian America).
+Both fields nevertheless share the desire to understand the meanings of social behaviors and cultural products, both material and nonmaterial, that emerge from and influence these behaviors.

-This site is currently being managed by Dr. Julie B. Wiest from the Dept of Anthropology and Sociology.
-Please direct any questions you may have about it to her.
+This site is managed by Dr. Julie B. Wiest of the Department of Anthropology and Sociology.
+Email her with any questions.